sdemiriz/samsampleX/README.md

 ## Publication

 The `publication/` directory contains scripts and data for generating publication figures.
+This also requires data download from the step above.

 ```bash
 make figure-1